 - Route reserves the right to deny order issues where no tracking number/information is available.
 In these instances, Route will reach out to the retailer to see if one can be provided.

 - Route reserves the right to deny order issues where package tracking is marked as "pre-shipment".

 Non-sanctioned shipping address

 - Route is based in the United States of America.
-Due to shipping policies in the US, Route will not cover issues shipped to countries that are sanctioned by the US.
+Due to shipping policies in the US, Route will not cover issues shipped to countries that are not sanctioned by the US.
 List available here

 Closed order issues

 - If a customer does not respond within 5 days, Route will automatically close the order issues.
 Customers can open the order issues back up by responding to the original thread.

 - If the customer’s package has not shipped, Route can refund the Route premium.

 - If the item has shipped, Route is already protecting the package and cannot refund the customer.

 - Route doesn’t upload our employee’s proof of ID to replace the customer’s order.